lucasburlingham/IndianaSecureBrowser/README.md

 How it works:
   It's really just a bash script which gets the files from the server (please have the URL ready to input) using wget, then unzips the file and places it in the ~/Documents folder.
 More instructions from there.

+WIP.
+Do not expect this to work without customization.
+Please submit a pull request if you see an issue to fix.